nevin-164/STENOGRAPHY-PROJECT/README.md

 pip install Pillow cryptography
 ```

-🔐 How It Works
+🔐 How It Works<br>

-Encode
+Encode<br>

-Select an image.
+1.Select an image.

-Type your secret message.
+2.Type your secret message.

-A key is generated (secret.key) and the message is encrypted.
+3.A key is generated (secret.key) and the message is encrypted.

-The encrypted message is hidden inside the image using LSB technique.
+4.The encrypted message is hidden inside the image using LSB technique.

-The output image (e.g., encoded_image.png) is saved.<br>
+5.The output image (e.g., encoded_image.png) is saved.<br>

-Decode
+Decode<br>

-Open the encoded image.
+1.Open the encoded image.

-Provide the correct key file.
+2.Provide the correct key file.

-The message is extracted and decrypted if the key is valid.
+3.The message is extracted and decrypted if the key is valid.